-This makes a bag around 4in long by 4in wide at the bottom. with a gauge of x-x single crochet.
+Gauge is not essential in this pattern.
+Using the materials listed, this pattern makes a bag around 4in long by 4in wide at the bottom.
 If you are working with a different yarn weight, the finished size will differ.

-2in x 2in = 10 sts by 10 rows of single crochet using James Bret Cotton On DK (aff) and a 4mm hook
+Gauge: 20 sts and 20 rows of single crochet in 10cm / 4in using James Bret Cotton On DK and a 4mm hook

 Stitches & Abbreviations (US Terms)